Site icon Survival Dispatch

 The motivation to survive is one of the key elements in the mentality of a survivor.
 So ponder long and hard on the things that would keep you encouraged during a bug out worthy crisis.
 For many people, the motivation to survive an insufferable situation can come from thoughts of their loved ones.
 As mentioned already, a photo of your spouse, children, family, friends, or even pets can put a fire in your belly to keep pushing forward.

 Faith in a higher power is another powerful ally for motivation.
 They say there are no atheists in a foxhole.
 I would say that this extends to most life or death situations.
 A small book of faith or a token of your religion can be a tangible way to reach out to the intangible during times of weakness, doubt, and fear.
 Of course, there are many other things that motivate people, since we are such complex creatures.
 You’ll know what makes you tick better than most other people.
-By adding something to your GHB that will give you mental and emotional strength, you’ll be better prepared for the psychological rollercoaster of a crisis.
+By adding something to your get home bag that will give you mental and emotional strength, you’ll be better prepared for the psychological rollercoaster of a crisis.

 Lightning In A Bottle

-Here’s one of those bizarre items that you might not think to carry, some form of caffeine.
-If you are a caffeine addict like most folks then a concentrated energy drink, no-doze pills, or even a bottle of Excedrin will fuel you like Popeye’s spinach.
+Here’s one of those bizarre items that you might not think to carry: some form of caffeine.
+If you are a caffeine addict like most folks, then a concentrated energy drink, no-doze pills, or even a bottle of Excedrin will fuel you like Popeye’s spinach.
 Particularly when your normal coffee and soda pop aren’t available.
 Use it if you need to stay up late for the night watch or you’re just running out of steam.
 Pop a pill or drink a 5-hour energy shot to get back on track and avoid that painful caffeine withdrawal headache.

 Sweets